Nokia wins first 5G radio contract in China

-STOCKHOLM, July 19 (Reuters) - Nokia (NOKIA.HE) on Monday won its first 5G radio contract in China, securing a share in one of China Mobile's (0941.HK) three new 5G contracts, while Nordic rival Ericsson (ERICb.ST) lost market share after getting caught up in a political spat.
+STOCKHOLM, July 19 (Reuters) - Nokia on Monday won its first 5G radio contract in China, securing a share in one of China Mobile’s three new 5G contracts, while Nordic rival Ericsson lost market share after getting caught up in a political spat.

 As is customary, Chinese companies took the lion's share of the order.
-Huawei (HWT.UL) took a majority share in all three contracts, followed by ZTE (000063.SZ), according to a document published by China Mobile.
+Huawei took a majority share in all three contracts, followed by ZTE, according to a document here published by China Mobile.

 Nokia, which didn’t secure any 5G radio contracts in China last year, got a 10% share in one of the three contracts, while Ericsson got 9.6% of another contract.

-China's other two largest telecom operators - China Telecom (0728.HK) and China Unicom (0762.HK) - will soon announce winners of the second phase of the 5G contracts.
+China’s other two largest telecom operators - China Telecom and China Unicom - will soon announce winners of the second phase of the 5G contracts.
+(Reporting by Supantha Mukherjee, European Technology & Telecoms Correspondent, based in Stockholm; Editing by Kirsten Donovan)

 Our Standards: The Thomson Reuters Trust Principles.